itsgab0/itsgab0.github.io/poemlist/a-flood-of-lies.md

 Indulgent fabrications saved expenses at the cost,<br>
 of lower levels—untold lives unfortunately lost.<br>

-The rule – liar – sits alone atop the diamond arch,<br>
+The ruler – liar – sits alone atop the diamond arch,<br>
 from smaller lies to lavish lives did nothing for their heart.<br>
 The seas retreat, their mission done, although the monarch stands,<br>
 on barren shores, the broken watch lay mute with mocking hands.<br>